bboreham/weave/docs/ipam.md

      owned by the peer requesting the space, and one at the end of the hole owned by the requestee.
   4. It has no space.
+- Tombstones are designed to expire after 2 weeks.
+Host clocks need to be reasonably within sync; if the host clocks differ by more than 2 weeks, peer deletion will behave inconsistently.
+Similarly, you should not allow network partitions to persist for longer than 2 weeks, as you may see previously deleted hosts reappearing.
+Nodes gossip their current time, and if a receiving host detects more than 1 hour of clock skew, the gossip will be rejected and the connection dropped.

 ## Initialisation